 A non-deliverable forward contract is a forward contract where there is no physical settlement of two currencies at maturity.
 Non-deliverable forward contracts are contracts between parties in which one party agrees to make a payment to the other party (the "Counterparty") based on the change in market value or level of a specified currency.
 In return, the Counterparty agrees to make payment to the first party based on the return of a different specified currency.
 Non-deliverable forward contracts will usually be done on a net basis, with a Fund receiving or paying only the net amount of the two payments.
 The net amount of the excess, if any, of a Fund's obligations over its entitlements with respect to each non-deliverable forward contract is accrued on a daily basis and an amount of cash or highly liquid securities having an aggregate value at least equal to the accrued excess is maintained in an account at the Trust's custodian bank.
-The risk of loss with respect to non-deliverable forward contracts generally is limited to the net amount of payments that a Fund is contractually obligated to make or receive.
+The risk of loss with respect to non-deliverable forward contractually obligated to make or receive.